What is M-Lab?

 3. Changing network conditions and distinct test paths

 The Internet is always changing, and test results reflect that.
 A test conducted five minutes ago may show very different results from a test conducted twenty minutes ago.
 This can be caused by the test traffic being routed differently.
 For example, one test might travel over a path with broken router, while another may not.
 A test run today may be directed to a test server located farther away than a test run yesterday.
+Additionally, IPv4 and IPv6 routes may take different physical paths.
+Some IPv6 routes may be tunneled through IPv4, from the client, or at any point after the client depending on local network management.

 In short, running one test will give you a sense of network conditions at that moment, across the best network path available at that time, to the specific server coordinating the test.
 But because Internet routing and infrastructure change dynamically, testing regularly and looking at the data over time are much more reliable ways to gauge representative performance.